goshiphq/goship-cms/content/blog/how-to-ship-freight-in-53’-dry-van-trailer.md

 2. Loading dock restrictions

-Dry van trailers can only be loaded/unloaded through the rear, so cargo that need to be accessed from the side of the trailer or through an open deck are not ideal for dry van trailers.
+Dry van trailers can only be loaded/unloaded through the rear, so cargo that needs to be accessed from the side of the trailer or through an open deck is not ideal for dry van trailers.

 3. Temperature restrictions